IGGoncalves/PhysiCOOL/docs/index.md

 pip install physicool
 ```

+This package works with PhysiCell models up to and including PhysiCell v1.9.

 ## Usage

 - [Configuration file parser](xml_update.ipynb)
 - [Black box models](black_box.md)
 - [Multilevel parameter sweep](multi_level.md)
 - [Connecting to third-party packages](external_libs.md)

+## Running examples

+We currently offer an example that uses PhysiCOOL to study cell motility and the chemotactic response to oxygen gradients.
+All the files required to compile this PhysiCell model are available on our [GitHub repository](https://github.com/IGGoncalves/PhysiCOOL/tree/main/examples/motility).
+To run this analysis in a local machine, these files should be downloaded and physicool should be installed (through pip).
+Don't forget to make sure that Jupyter is also installed.

 ## Team